b-l-u-e/AZ-C5-HTML/README.md

 # AZ-C5-HTML
 # HTML Document Structure and Text Formatting

 ## Objective: The objective of this assignment is to demonstrate your understanding of HTML document structure, the head and body elements, headings, paragraphs, text formatting, and the use of comments in HTML.
 You will be required to create an HTML file that incorporates these concepts and submit it on GitHub.
-You will then share the GitHub repository link via Microsoft Teams
+You will then share the GitHub repository link via Microsoft Teams.

 ### Step 1: Set up github repository